Checkfront/API/README.md

 # Checkfront API Resources

 API Resources provide read and write access to Checkfront data sets.
-You can access Checkfront objects through standard the REST interface.
+You can access Checkfront resources through standard the REST interface.

 API Resources currently include: Inventory, Booking and Customer.
 You can see the full list by  calling /api/3.0/help

 # Inventory

-The inventory object provides access to your master inventory.
+The inventory resources provides access to your master inventory.
 This allows you to query items, determine availability and pricing for a given period.
 The information returned can be used to create a booking in the system.

 ##Categories

 Items are organized by categories in the system.
-A full list of available categories can be retrived via the category object.
+A full list of available categories can be retrieved via the category resources.

 <table>
 <tbody>
 <tr>
-<th>Description:</th>
+<th><b>Description:</b></td>
 <td>Fetch list of categories</td>
 </tr>
 <tr>
-<th>Path:</th>
+<th><b>Path:</b></td>
 <td>/api/2/category/</td>
 </tr>
 <tr>
-<th>Methods:</th>
+<th><b>Methods:</b></td>
 <td>GET</td>
 </tr>
 <tr>
-<th>[category_id]</th>
+<th><b>[category_id]</b></td>
 <td>Integer: optional category to return.</td>
 </tr>
 </tbody>